Drarig29/auto-paste-emoji/README.md

 ## Usage

-Download this script or clone the repository and symlink it somewhere like `/usr/bin/auto-paste-emoji`:
+Download this script or clone the repository.

+Then, symlink it somewhere like `/usr/bin/auto-paste-emoji`:

 ```bash
 ln -s ~/path/to/auto-paste-emoji.sh /usr/bin/auto-paste-emoji